The Second Great War:

 Writing the background story also meant plotting out the arcs of at least a dozen new Second Great War at Sea books and games.
 Every Second World War at Sea game will receive at least one Second Great War at Sea supplement.
 The setting also gives us the excuse to extend the maps for the naval series into areas they would never reach if we stuck to purely historical topics, like the Arabian Sea and Africa’s eastern coast.
 It also lets us make more use of maps we already have, and explore some of the corners that don’t see a lot of action in the historical scenarios.

-It’s an exercise in world-building that should be a lot of fun, both to design and to play.
+It’s an exercise in world-building that’s proven to be a lot of fun, both to design and to play.
 While common in role-playing publishing for at least 40 years, there’s never been a project quite like this for wargames.

 You can order The Second Great War right here.